NET-BYU/NET-BYU.github.io/README.md

-# Advanced Networks Systems Research Lab
+# Network Enhanced Technologies Lab

-Website for ANSR Lab at the University of Utah.
+Website for the NET Lab at the Brigham Young University.